-Tortellini Pasta Salad with Tomatoes, Fresh Basil, and Corn – This easy-to-make tortellini pasta salad is just 4 ingredients!
-Chock full of cheese tortellini, grape tomatoes, chopped fresh basil, and sweet corn, then all done up with a sweet and tangy vinaigrette dressing, this pasta salad is the perfect addition to summer picnics and easy weeknight dinners.
+Tortellini Pasta Salad with Tomatoes, Fresh Basil, and Corn – This easy-to-make pasta salad chock full of cheese tortellini, grape tomatoes, chopped fresh basil, and sweet corn, then all done up with a sweet and tangy vinaigrette dressing.
+I love the tortellini pasta salad made with Italian dressing, but this one is even better!

 Tortellini Pasta.
 We prefer to use the refrigerated type of cheese tortellini when making this salad, because it cooks super quickly.
 However, there are shelf-stable tortellini found in the pasta section of your favorite grocer as well as frozen cheese tortellini as another option.
 ANY of them work just fine for this salad.
 I’ve never used a meat-filled tortellini in this salad, but I bet it would be delicious.

 Grape Tomatoes.
 I like the chunky-ness and size of grape tomatoes that have been cut in half for this salad, but you could actually use any type of fresh, firm tomatoes in this salad….such as Roma tomatoes.
 Just chop them, removing as much as the juice as you can – otherwise the tomato juice can make the tortellini soggy.